 Undergraduate Study - Frequently asked questions

-What undergraduate programs does Jacobs University offer?
+What undergraduate programs does Constructor University offer?

 How long does an undergraduate program last?

 Every undergraduate program lasts six semesters (three years).

 Do you offer undergraduate programs in English?

 Yes we do – all our undergraduate programs are taught entirely in English.

 What does teaching and learning look like at Constructor University?

 Students usually learn through lectures, seminars, lab courses, tutorials, workshops, and excursions.
 Professors and lecturers provide individualized assistance, as each student is assigned a faculty member to act as their personal academic advisor for the duration of their studies.

 Are internships and / or study abroad part of the undergraduate programs at Constructor University?

 As a core element of Constructor University’s employability approach students are required to engage in a mandatory two-month internship that will usually be completed during the summer between the second and third year of study.
 As an alternative to the full-time internship, students interested in setting up their own company can apply for a start-up option to focus on the development of their business plan.
 Students in their fifth semester may choose from ample semester abroad options with one of our partner universities (World Track).
 More information can be found in the program handbooks which are available on the respective program pages.